ggandor/leap.nvim/README.md

 ### Extras

-While Leap is built around its deeply thought-through default motions, it is also highly extensible, and provides API for lots of useful orthogonal features, like:
+While Leap is built around its deeply thought-through, opinionated default motions, it is also highly extensible, and provides API for lots of useful orthogonal features, like:

  * **Native search integration**: when finishing a `/` or `?` search, visible matches can automatically be labeled for quick access.